gryf/uc1541/README.rst

 Features
 ========

-* view, remove, copy files in and out of the image
+* View, remove, copy files in and out of the image,
-* support for read from and write to d64, d71 and d81 images
+* Support for read from and write to d64, d71 and d81 images,
-* gzipped disk images support
+* Gzipped disk images support,
-* onfly characters remapping (see below)
+* On fly characters remapping (see below).

 Remarks
 =======